Coronavirus and your business (Scotland)

 Extra time to get a payment arrangement in place and prevent late filing penalties

-HMRC has also said that they will not charge the 5% late payment penalty that would usually be added on 3 March 2021 if you:
+HMRC also said that they will not charge the 5% late payment penalty that is usually added on 3 March 2021 if you:

-- set up a payment plan with them by 1 April 2021.
+- had up a payment plan with them by 1 April 2021.

 For more information, seeGOV.UK.